It's 2020, Google is still the undisputed king of Search Engines. (92.95% worldwide market share as of November 2019.)

 60% of Google searches are made for queries that are not even in the top 1 BILLION most popular ones.

 That speaks to the importance of long tail keywords.
 Finding and capitalizing on the long tail is key to your SEO success.

 When you think of long tail keywords, check the field for anyone who's there already.
 Google makes it simple for you to gauge competitiveness for specific terms with the operator “allintitle”.

 For example, let’s say you had a new content idea and you wanted to target the phrase “SEO small business San Diego”.
 You could quickly do an allintitle search.

 The results tell you that there are already 100 websites that have a dedicated page to this search term.

 A Google search like this can be a useful indicator to quickly qualify keywords before you write them down into your content plan.

-Find Statistics & Research To Level Up Your Content
+Find Statistics & Research To Enhance Your Content

 76.7 million pieces of content were published in February alone on WordPress.com blogs.
 That’s more than 2,7 million a day, and it’s not even the entire internet.